esrlabs/northstar/README.md

 Northstar container contains:

 * Root filesystem in a [Squashfs](https://github.com/plougher/squashfs-tools)
-  file system image (optionally compressed) Northstar manifest with container
+  file system image (optionally compressed)
 * Northstar manifest with process configuration and container meta information

 Northstar containers can be created with the Northstar utility